Properties of Math Operations

 - Addition of Pictures To Explain Commutative Properties Lesson - Also called the upside down version of addition.

-- Light Bulb Properties of Operations as Strategies - Turn your inner light bulb on.
+- Light Bulb Properties of Operations - Turn your inner light bulb on.
+You will rearrange this equation to make it much easier to solve for yourself.

 - Properties of Operations as Strategies - Rewrite this one by simply moving things around, but keeping them the same.